rwalke/baRcodeR/README.md

 ![Screenshot of Column Selection](man/figures/tab-3-screenshot-2.png)

-After importing a CSV flie, the preview shows part of the expected output PDF file based on font size and other layout options.
+After importing a CSV file, the preview shows part of the expected output PDF file based on font size and other layout options.
 The first column is highlighted by default and defines the column to use for the labels.
 Clicking on a different column will set it as the ID code column, as shown in the preview.

 Clicking "Make PDF" will generate a printable PDF of all barcodes provided.
 This can take several minutes for >100 barcodes, depending on computer speed.
 The text "Done" will appear upon completion of the PDF file.